 Does that mean we prevent every bug?
 Nope – because that’s just not possible when it comes to app development.

 An approach that focuses on both the user experience and technical needs, however, enables our QA team to point out additional considerations the developers may not have accounted for, as well as prevent one bug fix from inadvertently causing another issue somewhere else in the app.
 All in all, it maintains a user experience that’s as streamlined and bug-free as possible.

 Planning and Design

 Have you ever told us about a feature you’d love to see?

 Our QA team tracks our users’ requests and feedback and pitches new features and design tweaks to our developers.
 We hold regular review meetings for CX, QA, and dev to discuss these ideas and prioritize our product roadmap.

 Once a new feature is designed, our QA and dev teams review it together before it goes into development.
 This allows our QA team to look at it from a user’s perspective and to offer feedback that can improve the new feature’s ease of use and ensure it’s addressing users’ wants and needs.

 Because of this approach, our dev team can incorporate that feedback into the design before coding begins, streamlining the development process and freeing up a lot of time.
 That first round of user-centric review prevents lots of back-and-forth in the development process and ultimately makes everyone’s job easier!

 Maybe, maybe not – you know your own team best!

-Giving responsibility for quality assurance to our customer service team has freed up our developers to do what they do best – actually develop things – while giving our customers a real voice behind the scenes.
+Giving responsibility to our customer service team for quality assurance has freed up our developers to do what they do best – actually develop things – while giving our customers a real voice behind the scenes.